 Many SSDI applications take time to process.
 Sometimes, it can take years.
 After approval, you can receive back pay for the months you should have received benefits.
 The SSA will look at when you became disabled, subtract the waiting period, and send back pay up until your approval.

-If your SSDI payment calculations are below a certain amount, you can qualify for Supplemental Security Income and SSDI at the same time.
-This is called a concurrent claim.
-However, the restrictions on working are stronger for SSI payments.
+You may qualify for other types of disability benefits in some cases.
+For example, if your SSDI payment calculations are below a certain amount, you can qualify for Supplemental Security Income and SSDI at the same time through a concurrent claim.
+However, the restrictions on working are harsher for SSI payments.

 You might also be eligible for this program if you have insufficient work credits before becoming disabled.
-For many SSA programs, you need to pay into the system for at least 10 years to access them, but there are ways to get money if you’re injured early in life.
+Many SSA programs require payment into the system for at least 10 years to access them, but there are ways to get money if you’re injured early in life.

 If you’re eligible for both programs, the calculation of the amount gets more complicated.
 You will need to speak with the SSA or an SSDI lawyer for advice on how to handle this situation and how future work will affect your benefits.